Child-Focused Recruitment – Wendy's Wonderful Kids

 Child-Focused Recruitment – Wendy's Wonderful Kids directly provides services to children/adolescents and addresses the following:

-- In foster care and freed for adoption as a result of abuse/neglect/abandonment, lack of identified parent/adoptive home
+- In foster care and freed for adoption as a result of abuse/neglect/abandonment, have a concurrent plan of adoption, in APPLA status, lack of identified parent/adoptive home

 Services Involve Family/Support Structures: